MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 }
 ```

-With this update of the cache internal classes, the mono behavior class can expose two events – Pressed and Released – and raise them from its Update() method:
+Now that you've updated the cache internal classes, the MonoBehavior class can expose two events – Pressed and Released – and raise them from its Update() method:

 ```csharp
 /// <summary>